Apollointhehouse/Raywire/README.md

 # License

-Raywire is licensed under the Apache 2.0 License.
+Raywire is licensed under the Apache 2.0 license.
 See the [LICENSE](LICENSE) file for details.